-In terms of footwork Joshua likes to circle round his opponent not staying in the same place for too long.
-He tends to bob in and out range in most cases, as he waits for the right shot to present itself.
+In terms of footwork, Joshua likes to circle around his opponent not staying in the same place for too long.
+He tends to bob in and out of range in most cases, as he waits for the right shot to present itself.

-Here are some great clips showing all the above in action of AJ against Povetkin, Takam, Parker and Whyte, using his underrated defence.
+Here are some great clips showing all the above in action of AJ against Povetkin, Takam, Parker, and Whyte, using his underrated defense.

 Joshua is in fact a very patient fighter who will tend to take this time and wait for his opportunity to attack opponents with a common 1-2 or lead straight right or left hook.
 Once AJ has them hurt in most cases, he tries to walk them down throwing barrages of hooks and uppercuts in the pocket to take them out once and for all.
 However, I imagine he will be more careful with this going forward considering what happened against Andy Ruiz in their first fight, getting caught off guard.

-In my opinion, he is one of the best finishers in boxing and due to his sheer size, mass and good use of technique -this plays a big part when it come to finishing them off!
+In my opinion, he is one of the best finishers in boxing, and due to his sheer size, mass, and good use of the technique -this plays a big part when it comes to finishing them off!

 Check out the video from Hanzagod below of Joshua in his earlier career finishing off his previous opponents.

 Anthony Joshua without a doubt has a great textbook and clinical approach to boxing.
-He doesn’t have the greatest reflexes, hand speed or footwork, however AJ uses his size and technique fundamentals so effectively to make him one of the most dangerous heavyweight right now through simplicity.
+He doesn’t have the greatest reflexes, hand speed or footwork, however, AJ uses his size and technique fundamentals so effectively to make him one of the most dangerous heavyweights right now through simplicity.